Syldavia: Overview

 Syldavia is a monarchy, ruled at the time of King Ottokar's Sceptre by King Muskar XII.
 The capital is Klow, formerly Zileheroum, located at the confluence of the Moltus and Vladir Rivers (after Prague, which is on the Vltava River).
 Other cities named in the books are Niedzdrow, Istov, Dbrnouk, Douma, Tesznik, and Zlip.
 The population of Syldavia is 642,000 with 122,000 living in Klow, suggesting the country is similar in size to Montenegro.
 The national airline is Syldair and the official currency is the khôr.

-Syldavia is also called "The Kingdom of the Black Pelican" and its flag is yellow with a black pelican in the center.
-In line with that, in Montenegro is located the largest resort of pelicans in Europe.
+One khôr is subdivided into 100 paroe.

 The people speak Syldavian, a language that looks and sounds Slavic but is mostly based on the West Germanic Marols dialect from Brussels.
 It is written in Cyrillic, but curiously, the Latin alphabet is used in medieval documents, and some of the Cyrillic letters used are a straight transcription from the Latin letters (e.g., "sh" is written "сз" -compare to Polish "sz"- rather than "ш").